ghc-proposals/ghc-proposals/proposals/0000-permutation-import-syntax.md

 import Foo {-# SOURCE #-} (foo, bar)
 ```

-would be spiritually like `-XQualifiedImports`, but currently isn't allowed by any extension.
+would be spiritually like `-XImportQualifiedPost`, but currently isn't allowed by any extension.

 ## Effect and Interactions

-This extension supersets `-XQualifiedImports`.
+This extension supersets `-XImportQualifiedPost`.

 ## Costs and Drawbacks